-design patterns that increased the operations performed in a signle CPU on a given clock cycle.
+design patterns that increased the operations performed in a single CPU on a given clock cycle.
 Here is a short talk on these ideas.

 Those design patterns extract the

 execution sequence and try to fill the different units of the processor with work.
 And if instructions aren’t arriving fast enough,

 cache memories are added to bring the data closer.
 But it’s not always possible to cover the entire CPU with work.
 So, if one program is not enough to flood the CPU, then why not run two or more programs together.
 Let’s call them

 threads.
 If one thread leaves available units, the other threads will use them.
 Another way to occupy multiple units is to offer instructions that will operate on a bunch of data independently.
 This is called